Forcefully update or omit webdriver updates

 Then, find the sub-directory under

-that corresponds to the webdriver to be updated.
+C:\Users\%USER_ID%\.nexialthat corresponds to the webdriver to be updated.
 Simply delete that directory.

-needs to be updated, simple delete thechrome
+For example, ifchromedriverneeds to be updated, simple delete thechromefolder.

 - Nexial will install the latest webdriver as part of the next execution.